jonico/issue-shadower/README.md

 # Issue Shadower

-A webhook receiver to mirror GitHub.com issues to private GitHub Enterprise forks.
+A webhook receiver to mirror GitHub.com issues to private GitHub Enterprise "forks".

 ## How it works